Skip to Content

 Allow to cool in the tin and then remove from the tin and cut into squares.

-Enjoying and storing your Raspberry Coconut Slice
+Enjoying and storing your slice

 It’s perfect with a cup of something warm in the afternoon – though I am guilty of sneaking a piece at any time of the day!